Women in the Coffee Industry: Cozying up to Quality and Leadership

 According to “Women in Coffee,” published in the International Trade Center’s digital quarterly magazine International Trade Forum in 2008, women made up 70-75% of the total workforce in fieldwork, harvesting, and sorting but only 5-20% of ownership (land, coffee product, and coffee-related companies).

+Another card up mens' sleeves: income inequality.
 Because women usually work for lower wages than men, and in many cases without pay, their contributions to coffee production are sometimes referred to as “invisible.”
-Because men receive the money from the coffee sales, women have difficulty accessing it.
+Men receive the money from the coffee sales, so women have difficulty accessing it.
 In fact, in some communities, women are known to sell coffee beans directly from their small household plots out of desperation, which can lead to domestic violence.
 “Traditional” attitudes are also a problem: for example, in Uganda, the prominent attitude is that women should contribute to coffee farming out of duty but shouldn’t share in the crop proceeds.

 Women make up only 3 to 20 percent of landowners in the developing world, even though they comprise 20 to 70 percent of the agricultural labor depending on the country (U.S. Food and Agriculture Organization, 2011).
 Official and cultural impediments often support the status quo.
 For example, in December 2014, Women for Women International reported that the constitution in the Democratic Republic of the Congo (DRC) guarantees women the right to access land, but other legislation inhibits that right.
 Many women need permission from their husbands, which is often unlikely.